-5G is the next generation of mobile technology.
+5G is the new generation of wireless technology.

 It follows previous generations of mobile technology such as 3G - which gave us mobile internet access that led to the launch of smartphones - and 4G - which offers much faster browsing and allows us to do things like watching videos on the move.

 UK consumers are using 40% more data every year.
-5G is expected to go further than previous mobile technology, offering the capacity for thousands of devices in a small area to be connected at the same time.
+5G goes further than previous technology, offering the capacity for thousands of devices in a small area to be connected at the same time.

-In future, one of the differences you will notice with 5G is how responsive it is.
-So for example, gamers are likely to see an end to the slight delays that can occur now, when games can take time to reflect what they’re doing on their controller.
+One of the main differences is how responsive 5G is.
+For example, gamers will see an end to the slight delays that can occur, when games can take time to reflect what they’re doing on their controller.

 But the biggest differences are expected to go far beyond improving the way we use existing products like smartphones or games consoles.
 The instant connection 5G offers and its capacity to have thousands of devices connected at one time opens up the potential for new, innovative services.

-Watch the video below to hear Mansoor Hanif, Ofcom's Chief Technology Officer, talking about the possibilities 5G networks will bring for people in the near future.
+Watch the video below to hear Mansoor Hanif, Ofcom's Chief Technology Officer, talking about the benefits 5G could bring.